Fed considers time to end free money pledge

 “It’s then a hard sales act to start hiking in May or June,” he said.

-The week, for many the final working days before Christmas and New Year holidays, will conclude with a European Union Summit focused firmly on the faltering economy.
+The week, for many the final working days before Christmas and New Year holidays, will conclude with a European Union Summit focussed firmly on the faltering economy.

 In an ideal world for some economists, France and Italy, the number two and three euro zone economies, would pledge more growth-driving reforms and budget restraint, providing cover for the European Central Bank to unleash new weapons to fight deflation.